 Read these letters from UAW 5810 and other UAW Academic Worker locals supporting federal legislation to increase science funding:

-By Neal Sweeney, President of UAW Local 5810 and Postdoctoral Scholar at UC Santa Cruz This post originally appeared on the Blog at Huff Post.
-If Congress’s intransigence sends us [Read More…]
+By Neal Sweeney, President of UAW Local 5810 and Postdoctoral Scholar at UC Santa Cruz This post originally appeared as an editorial in The Daily Californian.
+After less than a [Read More…]